blad/Dex/README.txt

 Dex
 ---------------------------------------
-Dex is a utility hook for Git that makes taggig commits with a ticket number or value simple.
+Dex is a utility for Git that makes annotating commits simple.
 Dex associates a branch to a ticket number or arbitrary value.
-Every commit on that branch is then annotated with that ticket number or value.
+Every commit on that branch is annotated with that ticket number or value.

+Example annotation with the value: `ENG-042`:

+   [ENG-042] Fix the Universe

 Installation
 ---------------------------------------
-TBD
+1. Download the latest release from: https://github.com/blad/Dex/releases
+2. Extract the contents of the release bundle and place contents into your PATH.
+3. Run: `dex-tracker install`.
+This installs a global git alias for `track`.
+4. Ready to use with any repository.

 Usage
 ---------------------------------------
+Associating a ticket number or value to the current branch:
+  | git track {ticket_number}

+Associating a ticket number or value to an existing branch:
+  | git checkout {branch_name}
+  | git track {ticket_number}

 Associating a ticket number or value to a new branch:
-  | git checkout -b {branch_name} && git track {ticket_number}
+  | git checkout -b {branch_name}

-Associating a ticket number or value to an existing branch:
-  | git checkout {branch_name} && git track {ticket_number}

-Associating a ticket number or value to the current branch:
   | git track {ticket_number}